-Let the numbers do the talking, to begin with:
+Let these numbers do the talking:

 - 70% of customers’ buying experiences are influenced by how they feel they are being treated.
 (McKinsey)